Helgøya (Troms)

-Historically, the island was an active hub for the parish and municipality of Helgøy.
+Historically, the island was an active hub for Helgøy Municipality and the Church of Norway parish of Helgøy.
 It was a large fishing village and the home of the historic Helgøy Church.
 The church has been located on Helgøya since the 13th century, but has not been regularly used for some time.
 No one has permanently lived on Helgøya since 1999 when the post office was closed and regular ferry service was ended.
 The island can only be reached when services are celebrated in the church and ferry rides are organized.
 The island of Helgøya is now more or less an abandoned village of picturesque wooden houses with a historic church that is used on special occasions.
 Some of the houses are still used as summer vacation homes.